patelpurvip/Web-Design-Challenge/README.md

    * Uses a bootstrap grid for the visualizations.
 4. A ["Data" page](https://patelpurvip.github.io/Web-Design-Weather-Data-Dashboard/other/DataPage.html) that:
    * Displays a responsive bootstrap table containing the data used in the visualizations.
-   * The data comes from converting the `weatherdata-28.03.20.csv` file to HTML in pandas, and the copying to the Data page html file.
+   * The data comes from converting the `weatherdata-28.03.20.csv` file (located in the Resources folder) to HTML in pandas, and the copying to the Data page html file.

 At the top of every page there is a navigation menu that: